deep200315/RAG-Model-for-QA-Bot/README.md

  Ask Any question based on the super market business;

- It can You answer you precisely and simply.
+ It can  answer you precisely and simply.

  Here is the colab Link for your reference
  ```ruby